-Since the beginning of the war, IHH has continued its operations in Syria with 10 coordination centers.
-More than 150 thousand people live in the 6 container cities and 27 tent cities set up by IHH.
-Food is delivered to the refugees from 61 bakeries and 30 kitchens.
+Since the beginning of the war, IHH has continued its operations in Syria with 11 coordination centers.
+More than 100 thousand people live in 161 residential areas that we have built as tent and container cities.
+Food is delivered to the refugees from bakeries and kitchens which we support.
 35 clothing stores meet the clothing needs of the refugees.
-Healthcare is provided with 14 facilities.
-Students receive education in 1 university and 43 schools.
-The children’s living center built in Reyhanlı accommodates 990 orphans.
-Every month we provide aid to more than 10 thousand orphans.
+Health services are provided in 46 health facilities we have built and 36 hospitals and health centers that we support.
+Students receive education in 2 universities and 46 schools.
+The children’s living center built in Reyhanlı accommodates 1000 orphans.
+Every month, we provide regular aid to more than 27 thousand orphans.

 27 million pieces of

 267 thousand tons of food,

 32,5 thousand tons of fuel

 25,2 million pieces of clothing

 2,3 million kitchen products

 Let's support those who are in need of us during the harsh winter season.SUPPORT